Skip to content

 Business

-If technology is not the core competence of an organization, it is common for that company to bring in consultants to assist with these digital transformation initiatives.
+If technology is not an organization's core competence, it is common for that company to bring in consultants to assist with these digital transformation initiatives.
 The decision to invest in digital was probably made by the CEO or top leadership of the company or business unit (depending on company size).
 Strategy consulting firms or management consulting firms may have helped the CEO arrive at these master plans.

 Product

-As the company solidified their plans to grow digitally, the product organization or business unit is tasked with ideating the product features and refining the value the user will gain from using the product, plus the value the company will realize from launching the new product.
-Digital transformation firms will take the strategy that was previously outlined and help create the product.
-In some cases we find product ideation firms, with strong expertise in user experience (UX) helping create and define the product.
+As the company solidifies its plans to grow digitally, the product organization or business unit is tasked with ideating the product features and refining the value the user will gain from using the product, plus the value the company will realize from launching the new product.
+Digital transformation firms will use the previously outlined strategy to help create the product.
+In some cases, we find product ideation firms with strong user experience (UX) expertise helping create and define the product.

 People

-Finally, an organization may have the strategy in place, might have embarked on software product development, and may realize there is a need to complement internal teams with additional external roles.
-At this level, a technology services vendor may be offering dedicated teams to their customers, focusing on providing the high-quality talent their customer requires in a staff augmentation model.
+Finally, an organization may have the strategy in place, have embarked on software product development, and realize it needs to complement internal teams with additional external roles.
+At this level, a technology services vendor may offer its customers dedicated teams, focusing on providing the high-quality talent its customers require in a staff augmentation model.

-As a company founder or organizational leader, it is extremely relevant to understand who is the ideal buyer of your services, and position your company’s offerings accordingly.
-Each type of buyer will interpret value in a different way and will expect a distinct selling approach.
-Even at the same customer company, you may end up selling different solutions to different stakeholders.
+As a company founder or organizational leader, it is extremely relevant to understand who the ideal buyer of your services is and position your company’s offerings accordingly.
+Each buyer will interpret the value differently and expect a distinct selling approach.
+You may sell different solutions to different stakeholders even at the same customer company.

-At Alten Capital we enjoy connecting with technology services businesses that have strengths at each of these levels.
+At Alten Capital we enjoy connecting with technology services businesses with strengths at each level.
 Please reach out to us to see how we can partner to help you scale your business.